-Here is all you need to know about smoking weed after wisdom teeth removal.
+Wondering whether you can be smoking weed after wisdom teeth removal?
 Should you do it, what are side effects and are there additional things to know.
-We will answer all of these questions and we will help you with less-known facts.
+I’ll try to answer these questions below.

-Smoking weed after tooth extraction is actually beneficial
+Smoking weed after tooth extraction May actually BE beneficial

 After tooth extraction, your dentist will prescribe you painkillers.
 As the name suggests, these medications are designed to suppress pain and help you recover.
-But, weed does the same thing.
+Weed does the same thing.
 As a matter of fact, weed, more precisely CBD and THC from it will decrease the pain and inflammation.
-In other words, smoking weed after tooth extraction is beneficial.
+In other words, smoking weed after tooth extraction may be beneficial.
 You will decrease the pain and fight off inflammation.
-All of this leads to faster recovery.
+This may lead to faster recovery.

 Some of you believe that weed actually damages teeth.
-It doesn’t.
 Weed is rarely associated with tooth decay and it is less harmful than tobacco.
-Of course, it isn’t beneficial for the teeth condition and health, but it isn’t a severe issue you must avoid at all cost.
 Cigarettes are more dangerous.

 In this case, scenario, if you want to relieve pain and use CBD-related products, we recommend using ones with THC ingredients.
-They are the most effective and they have a huge effect on eliminating the pain.
+They are the most effective in this case and they have a huge effect on eliminating the pain.

 Possible side effects